EVMotorMagnets logoEV Motor Magnets

 False confidence from missing ground testHighHighRequire continuity-to-ground test before final verdict acceptance.Ground test marked "not tested"

-Overvoltage damaging AGM/VRLA battery and electronicsMediumHighEscalate regulator-path check when charging is above source-backed AGM window under normal temperature conditions.Battery 3k voltage > 14.8 V (sustained)
+Overvoltage damaging AGM/VRLA battery and electronicsMediumHighEscalate regulator-path check immediately when sustained voltage exceeds battery-side guidance; treat >15.0 V as urgent and stop-run-until-verified.Battery 3k voltage > 15.0 V (sustained) or heat-compensation ignored

 Undercharging misattributed to battery onlyHighMediumCross-check stator AC output and phase resistance before replacing battery.Battery 3k voltage < 13.2 V